U.S.F.P.V.

 Members live the mystery of adoption as God’s children (Gal,4:5, Eph,1:5, Rm,8:15+23) in the world according to monastic spiritual tradition.

-in life.
+Members don’t live in hermitages orin solitude, but as ‘monks in the world’,among peoplein life.
 They work as men and women of all ages in ordinary jobs, married or single.
-They are united in one family through one consecration, through which they
+They are united in one family through one consecration, through which theygive and entrust themselves to the Eternal Word, to the Blessed Virgin, and to the Church.

 When Father Divo Barsotti moved to Florence from the diocese of San Miniato in 1945, he was received by Cardinal Elia Dalla Costa (1872-1961) at the request of the politician and future Mayor of Florence, Servant of God Giorgio La Pira (1904-1977).
 He stayed in a convent near the Porta Romana.
 Four laywomen, already strongly united in faith, asked Don Divo to be their spiritual director.
 He devised a rule of life for them, which included praying the Liturgy of the Hours, keeping the Presence of God constantly in mind, and studying and meditating on the Holy Bible and the great works of Christian Tradition from the churches of both East and West.
 He specified contemplative prayer as a vital part of the baptismal call in every walk of life.
 The ladies called him “The Father”.